JonathanBowker/aiops.advancedanalytica.co.uk/README.md

 #### What is Autonomous Data Operations?

-AIOPS Autonomous Data Operations streamlines information management by utilising machine learning (ML) and artificial intelligence (AI)-driven microsolutions.
+AIOPS Autonomous Data Operations streamlines information management using machine learning (ML) and artificial intelligence (AI)-driven microsolutions.

 It autonomously detects data discrepancies and rectifies them, while also generating new accurate data based on detected patterns.
 The solution leverages AI-powered data healing to predict trends and provide actionable insights, empowering end users to make informed decisions.